 We want you to know we are here to care for each student and to serve their needs.
-In the event of a serious illness or injury after hours, the Champlain Valley Physician's Hospital and fast track emergency center is easily accessible only a few blocks away from campus.
+In the event of a serious illness or injury after hours, the Champlain Valley Physician’s Hospital is easily accessible only a few blocks away from campus.

-We have a professional staff made up of physicians, physician's assistants, nurse practitioners, nurses, counselors, a psychologist, a psychiatrist, a medical laboratory technologist, two secretaries and administrative personnel.
+We have a professional staff made up of physicians, physician assistants, nurse practitioners, nurses, counselors, a medical laboratory technologist, and administrative personnel.
 Services include counseling, diagnosis and treatment of common medical illnesses, care of students with more chronic medical conditions and a wide range of other medical and health educational services.

 Students are required to carry health insurance.
 The college’s mandatory student health fee supports direct health and psychological care services, as well as health education and outreach on our campus.
 It is NOT health insurance and does NOT cover the cost of x-rays, some laboratory procedures, referral to outside clinicians or medications not provided by the center.
 Unfortunately, many of our students are discovering their health insurance plans will not provide coverage for routine laboratory tests or medications outside their home areas.